hrampadarath/JBCA_Hack_Night_Dec/README.md

 Welcome to the 3rd JBCA Data Science Hack Night.
 For this hack night, each team will choose one of the following challenges and present a 3 minute presentation.
-These presentations will be judged by the organisers and the winner will win the coveted Data Monkey Trophy!
+These presentations will be judged by the organisers and the winners will win the coveted Data Monkey Trophy and othr prizes!
+This month's JBCA Hack Night is sponsored (food and prizes) by the Technology Recruitment Solutions Provider, [Cathcart Associates](http://www.cathcartassociates.com/)

 The presentations will be judged on the accuracy of the predicted results via machine learning and visualisation/presentation of the data/results.